Taxotere Lawsuit Guide

-Patients who used the drug Taxotere are filing lawsuits against Sanofi-Aventis after the chemotherapy drug failed to warn patients of permanent hair loss.
+Patients who used the chemotherapy drug Taxotere are filing lawsuits after Sanofi-Aventis failed to warn them of a risk of permanent hair loss.
 Used to treat several cancer types including breast, lung, and stomach tumors, docetaxel is a highly toxic medicine whose side effects include alopecia, anemia, diarrhea, and weight loss.
-The pharmaceutical company Sanofi-Aventis, however, never warned the patients that in some instances baldness would be a permanent side effect.
+The pharmaceutical company, however, never warned the patients that in some instances baldness would be a permanent side effect.

 Medication Type: Chemotherapy agent